 “There might have been a language barrier,” Oscar mumbled.

 “Then I’ll ask the same question in fluent English.
 What artist or artistic creation most influenced you?”
 Questions like this were bullshit, of course.
 Writers weren’t influenced by any one particular thing.
-They were influenced by the exquisite imperfections that the universe hurled at them like particles in an accelerator: colors, words, shapes, smells, and sounds that were immediately consumed by their demented imaginations and shit out as “art.”
-A writer’s imagination was different today than it was yesterday and would be different tomorrow than it was today.
-A writer’s influence was everything, but most of all unknowable.
+They were influenced by the exquisite matter the universe hurled at them like particles in an accelerator: colors, words, shapes, smells, and sounds that were consumed by their demented imaginations and shit out as “art.”
+A writer’s imagination was different today than it was yesterday and would be different tomorrow than it was today because their influences were everything; but they were most of all unknowable.
 And yet during these interviews, the products of which would be sandwiched between advertisements for foot cream and mascara, writers played along.

 “Event Horizon,” he said.
 “That was my primary influence.”